CouchCMS/Documentation/src/contents/tags-reference/date.md

 <cms:date k_page_date format='%B %d, %Y' locale='italian' />
 ```

-<p class="error">This feature depends entirely on the indicated locale being available at your web server.
-If the locale is not available, the default 'english' locale is used.</p>
+This feature depends entirely on the indicated locale being available at your web server.
+If the locale is not available, the default 'english' locale is used. {.error}

 ### charset